The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

     - answers:
         correctanswer:
           description: >-
-            During its first Pride, the rainbow flag had 8 colors.
-Once the flag needed to be mass produced, the designer Gilbert Baker had to remove the pink and turquoise stripes due to production concerns around color availability.
-Now the modern rainbow flag flies 6 colors — red, orange, yellow, green, blue, and violet — each color with their own significance to represent the diversity of the LGBTQ community.
-          heading: "\U0001F308That's right!
-The original rainbow flag had 8 colors"
-        incorrectanswer:
-          description: >-
-            During its first Pride, the rainbow flag had 8 colors.
-Once the flag needed to be mass produced, the designer Gilbert Baker had to remove the pink and turquoise stripes due to production concerns around color availability.
-Now the modern rainbow flag flies 6 colors — red, orange, yellow, green, blue, and violet — each color with their own significance to represent the diversity of the LGBTQ community.
-          heading: "\U0001F308Almost...
-The original rainbow flag had 8 colors"
-      options:
-        - iscorrect: false
-          optiontext: '10'
-        - iscorrect: true
-          optiontext: '8'
-        - iscorrect: false
-          optiontext: '6'
-        - iscorrect: false
-          optiontext: '4'
-      questionimage: /img/pride2020question-4.png
-      questionimagemobile: /img/pride2020-mobile-question-4.png
-      questiontext: How many colors were on the original rainbow Pride flag debuted in 1978?
-    - answers:
-        correctanswer:
-          description: >-
             In the 1990s, Black Pride events started organizing in partnership with other Pride events throughout the U.S. But the very first official Black Pride event was at a popular black gay bar in